-When a child in your community is diagnosed with cancer, it’s natural to want to help, but you might not always know how to lend a hand.
+When a child in your community is diagnosed with cancer, it’s natural to want to help their family, but you might not always know how to lend a hand.

 “It’s so hard because every parent copes differently,” says Mary Van Meter, certified child life specialist at Pauline Allen Gill Center for Cancer and Blood Disorders at Children’s Health℠.
 “Many parents say it is hard to hear ‘I’m so sorry.’
 Rather, it’s important to focus on the positive statements of, ‘We are in this with you.
 Whatever you need, we’re here.’”

-There are many ways you can provide encouraging support and meaningful help to families facing cancer including:
+There are many ways you can provide encouraging support and meaningful help to the family of a child facing cancer.

 Many families may not want visitors right after a diagnosis.
 They may need time to be together as a family, or maybe they are concerned about infection risks.